burke-md/tool-work/documentation/gasEfficiency.md

 other contracts (a check has been made for this), the use of _safeMint is not required.
 Any failed transactions will still revert as usual.
 This change has saved 110 506.88 Gwei.

+### Compiler optimizer:

+Up until this time all optimizations have been to the minting function.
+This optimization however, effects the contract as a whole.
+The minting function it self has saved 75 813.76 Gwei, however considerable savings across the entire contract can be seen.